 Affected individuals have cleft lip with or without cleft palate.
 Additional distinctive facial features can occur including an undeveloped upper jaw (maxillary hypoplasia), a broad nasal tip, an abnormally long groove (philtrum) between the nose and the upper lip, and narrowing or blockage of the nasal airways (choanal atresia).

 The type and severity of ectodermal dysplasia in individuals with EEC syndrome is highly variable.
 The skin, hair, teeth, and sweat glands are commonly affected.
 Affected individuals may have dry, discolored (hypopigmented) skin.
 The skin may also be itchy.
-In some cases, mildly thickened, scaly patches of skin (hyperkeratosis) may also develop.
+In some patients, mildly thickened, scaly patches of skin (hyperkeratosis) may also develop.
 Individuals tend to be fair skinned and have sparse, coarse, slow-growing scalp hair.
 Eyelashes or eyebrows may be sparse or absent.

 Additional symptoms can include slow-growing, thin, malformed (dysplastic) nails and missing, malformed or underdeveloped teeth (hypodontia).
 Tooth decay (dental caries) is common and often severe.
 Tooth enamel may be abnormal.
 Some individuals experience reduced activity or absence of certain exocrine glands (glands that secrete into ducts) including the sweat, salivary, and small oil-producing (sebaceous) glands.
 Abnormality of the sweat glands can lead to a reduced ability to sweat (hypohidrosis), which can be associated with heat intolerance and fever.
 Abnormality of the salivary glands can lead to dry mouth (xerostomia).